zino952/auto-file-organizer/README.md

-# File Organizer
+File Organizer : by zino

-# Description
+Description

-# This script automatically organizes files in the Downloads folder by categorizing them into subfolders based on their file extensions.
+This script automatically organizes files in the Downloads folder by categorizing them into subfolders based on their file extensions.

-# 🚀 Features
+Features

-# 📂 Organizes files into categories such as Music, Executables, Scripts, Documents, Images, Videos, Archives, and Others.
+• Organizes files into categories such as Music, Executables, Scripts, Documents, Images, Videos, Archives, and Others.

-# 🛠️ Automatically creates necessary folders if they don't exist.
+• Automatically creates necessary folders if they don't exist.

-# 🔄 Moves unrecognized file types into the Others folder.
+• Moves unrecognized file types into the Others folder.

-# 📂 Supported File Types
+Supported File Types

-# 🎵 Music
+Music

-.mp3, .wav, .flac, .aac, .ogg, .m4a, .wma
+• .mp3, .wav, .flac, .aac, .ogg, .m4a, .wma

-# 💻 Executables
+Executables

-.exe, .msi
+• .exe, .msi

-# 📝 Scripts
+Scripts

-.py, .bat, .sh, .js, .ts, .html, .css, .php, .java, .cpp, .c, .cs, .rb, .swift, .go, .rs, .lua, .pl, .r, .kt, .dart
+• .py, .bat, .sh, .js, .ts, .html, .css, .php, .java, .cpp, .c, .cs, .rb, .swift, .go, .rs, .lua, .pl, .r, .kt, .dart

-# 📄 Documents
+Documents

-.txt, .pdf, .docx, .xlsx, .pptx, .csv, .odt
+• .txt, .pdf, .docx, .xlsx, .pptx, .csv, .odt

-# 🖼️ Images
+Images

-.jpg, .png, .gif, .bmp, .jpeg, .tiff, .svg, .webp
+• .jpg, .png, .gif, .bmp, .jpeg, .tiff, .svg, .webp

-# 🎥 Videos
+Videos

-.mp4, .avi, .mkv, .mov, .wmv, .flv, .webm
+• .mp4, .avi, .mkv, .mov, .wmv, .flv, .webm

-# 📦 Archives
+Archives

-.zip, .rar, .7z, .tar, .gz
+• .zip, .rar, .7z, .tar, .gz

-# ❓ Others
+Others

-Any file that does not fall into the above categories.
+• Any file that does not fall into the above categories.

-# 🛠️ How to Use
+How to Use

-# Run the script using Python:
+Run the script using Python:

- python main.py
+python file_organizer.py

-# The script will automatically organize all files in the Downloads folder.
+The script will automatically organize all files in the Downloads folder.

-# 📌 Requirements
+Requirements

- Python 3.x
+• Python 3.x

-# 📜 License
+License

 This project is open-source and free to use.